 The outcomes of this work will feed into therapeutic interventions designed to reach those who cannot access ‘real’ natural environments.

 A first example of this impact was Mindful Escapes, a unique collaborative series between BBC Four and Headspace.
 Alex was scientific consultant on this series, helping to underpin the programme with the latest academic findings.

 Alex also has a background in both the physical sciences and science communication.
 He has spent the last 15 years communicating complex concepts to a range of national and international audiences.

-Following an undergraduate degree which focused on atmospheric and oceanic physics, I worked for Defra, private consultancy and BBC News before joining the University of Exeter in 2011.
-In addition to my PhD research with the Wellcome Centre, I currently lead the science communication activities on two large pan-European grants, BlueHealth and SOPHIE—both investigating the links between aquatic environments and health.
+Following an undergraduate degree which focused on atmospheric physics, he worked for Defra, private consultancy and BBC News before joining the University of Exeter.
+In addition to his PhD research, he recently led the science communication activities of two large pan-European grants, BlueHealth and SOPHIE, investigating the links between aquatic environments and health.